 Canola oil is one of the most common cooking oils because it's easy to use and widely available.
 Most vegetable oils will work just fine in cake, but some alter the flavor of baked goods.

 A variety of oils can be used for baking, but they vary in taste.
 Canola oil may be the best oil for baking because it has a high smoke point and a mild taste.

 In general, vegetable oils are the best to use in baking.
 Of the different types of vegetable oil, canola oil has very little flavor, particularly when used in baked goods.

 Canola oil is considered a neutral-tasting oil and will allow the flavor of your cake to shine through.
-Any flavor of cake, from chocolate and vanilla to carrot and spice, works well with canola oil.
+Any flavor of cake, whether it's chocolate, vanilla, carrot or spice, works well with canola oil.

-The Cleveland Clinic notes that smoke from cooking oil contains harmful toxins, so knowing the smoke point of cooking oil is important for health as well as flavor.
-An oil reaches its smoke point when it is heated to the point where begins to produce smoke.
+Smoke from cooking oil contains harmful toxins, so knowing the smoke point of cooking oil is important for health as well as flavor, according to the Cleveland Clinic.
+An oil reaches its smoke point when it is heated to the point where it produces smoke.
 The flavor also begins to break down at that point.

 The smoke point of canola oil is medium-high at 425 degrees Fahrenheit, which means that it will not break down and alter the flavor at temperatures needed for baking.
 Most cakes are baked at less than 400 F.